Last updated 24th September

-You can join local facebook/whatsapp groups on your parents behalf if necessary; local shops are posting about delivery services, individuals offering to go shopping or collecting medication etc. There is an extraordinary surge in neighbourliness which is really worth tapping in to.
+You can join local facebook/whatsapp groups on your parents behalf if necessary; local shops are posting about delivery services, individuals offering to go shopping or collecting medication etc. There was an extraordinary surge in neighbourliness during the first lockdown and we’re sure this will resurrect.

 The Silver Line is a charity set up by Esther Rantzen to combat loneliness among the elderly.
 They provide Telephone Friendship – volunteers make weekly calls to older people who have registered with them.
 They have a service called Silver Connects providing guidance when someon has a problem and helping them to access local resources and services.

 Age UK is the national charity supporting older people.
 At the time of writing we understand they are setting up local delivery and phone call services for older people.
 We don’t know the extent of these yet, but perhaps make contact with the local Age UK close to your parents/relatives.

 Keeping elderly parents connected with family and friends